 Muscat Travel Guide

-Although Muscat is a popular destination for sightseeing tourists, many of the attractions are primarily regular fixtures of Omani life.
-The mosques are important religious sites, the ancient forts are still operated by the military and the palace is the seat of Oman's government.
+Although Muscat is a popular destination for sightseeing tours, many of the attractions are primarily regular fixtures of Omani life.
+The mosques are important religious sites, the ancient forts are still operated by the military and the sultan's palace is the seat of Oman's government.
 While this gives visitors an authentic experience, tourists can find playing second fiddle a little inconvenient.

 The beauty of the city, especially near the harbour, is what makes Muscat so alluring.
 The smooth curved stone architecture is a transition from the rocky landscape to the inviting water of the harbour.
 Many new buildings have continued with classic Arabic architecture, further protecting the city's legacy from the ravages of the modern world.
 Muscat is one of the safest, most cosmpolitan and open-minded city in the entire Gulf Region, and is fast becoming a Middle East tourism hotspot.